bblpny/rtsphub/README.md

 	"loop":(bool) should this loop?
 ```
 ## additional notes:
 any command listed above that has [result] after its name can fail. when it succeeds the runtime checks if there is a json property named "if" and when it fails it checks for a json property named "else". "if" or "else" can be another list of tasks or a single task object but..
 Importantly note that if a failure occurs the thread will stop execution UNLESS you provide "else":null to ignore the failure.

+Also, always try to close the app by typing exit, as it ensures all things are closed properly.
+Ctrl+Z on terminal will fail to close sockets created by libvlc properly
 # Compiling

 For all targets ensure the submodules are acquired ("include/vlcx")